starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## How to use
+1. Do NOT plug your DS4 controller into your PC while using this tool.
+If it is plugged already, unplug it because it will interfere with the device emulation.
-1. Make sure you've enabled remote play from your PS4's settings menu.
+2. Make sure you've enabled remote play from your PS4's settings menu.
 To do that:
   * Go to your PS4, select (Settings) -> [Remote Play Connection Settings], and then select the checkbox for [Enable Remote Play].
   * To activate it as your primary PS4, select  (Settings) -> [Account Management] -> [Activate as Your Primary PS4] -> [Activate].
-2. Download and run the setup from the download link above.
+3. Download and run the setup from the download link above.
 It will automatically do all the configuration stuff for you
-3. If you want 0 lag, connect your PS4 to your TV/Monitor and watch the game from there (thus NOT from the Remote Play app)
+4. If you want 0 lag, connect your PS4 to your TV/Monitor and watch the game from there (thus NOT from the Remote Play app)
-4. That's it

-Do NOT plug your DS4 controller into your PC while using this tool.
-If it is plugged already, unplug it because it will interfere with the device emulation.

 ## Mouse Config